infinite-industries/infinite/README.md

-Curate Your Culture
+Infinite Industries Web App
 =========================

-Preliminary sketch of Infinite Industries the events portal.
+Preliminary sketch of Infinite Industries.
-The code is super hacky and ugly but allows us to see what is the general pattern and how real live people are trying to interact with it.
+The code is super hacky and ugly but allows us to protoype general patterns and see how real live people are trying to interact with it.
 <br>
 Lots of technical TODOs and some feature ideas https://trello.com/b/N3YSDIuB/featurecreatures